davidmarkgardiner/netlify/content/blogs/pod-secutiry-admission.md

 ## PSP.yaml

-(example only, this was previously recommended for use.
-REMOVED in AKS 1.25)
+(example only, this was previously recommended for use)

 ```
 apiVersion: policy/v1beta1